CNNs in the Air via Reconfigurable Intelligent Surfaces: Conv2d Realization via OTA Computation

 At each receive antenna, $C_{\rm in}$ received channels are summed to generate one output channel as

 where ${\bf N}_i$ denotes the noise vector associated with the $i$-th OFDM carrier.
 Unlike the Conv2d MISO scheme, the Conv2d MIMO design requires the use of $C_{\rm in}$ combiners at the receiver.

+\textbf{\textit{Remark:}} In AirCNN, computation is carried out by physical signal propagation rather than sequential digital multiply–accumulate (MAC) operations.
+Consequently, the dominant complexity does not stem from digital computations, which is also a key motivation for studying WPNNs, but from \textbf{communication-related overhead}, including OTA transmission resources and control signaling.

-The differences between Conv2d MISO and Conv2d MIMO are summarized in Table~\ref{Table: Conv2d}.
+The communication-related overheads for Conv2d MISO and Conv2d MIMO are summarized in Table~\ref{Table: Conv2d}.
 In the table, $T_{\rm s}$ denotes the number of transmission slots, $T_{\rm r}$ the number of RIS adjustments, $T_{\rm o}$ the number of OFDM carriers, $T_{\rm p}$ the number of precoder adjustments, and $T_{\rm c}$ the number of combiner adjustments.